bluora/aws-tools/README.md

 AWS_ROUTE53_DOMAIN="<<<DOMAINNAME>>>"
 ```

-PROFILENAME is the AWS profile that you used above (eg awsnds)
+* PROFILENAME is the AWS user that created and set the access policy above (eg awsdns)
-HOSTEDZONEID_1/HOSTEDZONEID_2 is the Route53 ID for your zone
+* HOSTEDZONEID_1/HOSTEDZONEID_2 is the Route53 ID for your zone
-DOMAINNAME is the FQDN (eg aws.example.com.) that you will store your EC2 server name and public ip.
+* DOMAINNAME is the FQDN (eg aws.example.com.) that you will store your EC2 server name and public ip.

 ### SYSTEMD

-** CentOS 7 **
+#### CentOS 7
 Manual commands for SystemD based versions (add it as a starting service)

 ```